hasofxs/KeyTester/README.md

 - 🌙 Light/Dark theme support
 - 🔄 Retry button
 - 🧾 README opening and help section (optional)
-- ✅ Support for `.msi` installation for Windows
+- ✅ Support for `.msi` installation for Windows.
+Not for english version :)
-- ❌ No support for ".deb/.rpm" for linux distros. you can run the program by "python3" command.
+- ❌ No support for ".deb/.rpm" for linux distros. you can run the program by "python3 or python" command.
-- ❌ Currently there is only Turkish language support.
-English language support may be added in the future.
+- ✅ Currently the program has English support.
+For now, you can only use with "python or python3" command.
+Cuz i didn't make any installer for Windows.
+Maybe another time :)